Philadelphia Boulevard: History

 Since the foundation of the city until the 1960s, the wharf at the height of the Old Town Complex served as a harbour and a commercial centre.
 During the period of Toruń's membership in the Hanseatic League, sea ships arrived here, and the city itself was then one of the largest riverside Hanseatic port centers.

 In the Prussian period, after the construction of the Timber Port in the western part of the city in 1909, the authorities of that time planned to liquidate the port and replace it with boulevards.

 In the interwar period, in 1935, 3900 ships and 2618 berlinks (smaller commercial ships) arrived at the port.
 The ships transported mainly sugar, flour, barley and oats.
-Apart from Polish vessels, ships and berlinks sailing under the flags of the Free City of Danzig, Germany and Sweden were also docking in the port.
+Apart from Polish vessels, ships and berlinks sailing under the flags of the Free City of Danzig, Weimar Germany and Sweden were also docking in the port.

 At that time, the then architect of the city, Ignacy Tłoczek, was also planning to build the boulevards.
 His plan spanned from the City Park in Bydgoskie Przedmieście to the area of the current E. Zawacka Road Bridge.
 The outbreak of the Second World War jeopardized these plans.

 In the 1960s, as a result of the decreasing popularity of river transport in Poland, the port was liquidated.
 Lifts and port cranes were removed and the railway tracks were dismantled.

-Construction of the waterfront in its current form began in the late 1960s and ended in 1973 to celebrate the Copernican Year.
-It was named the Philadelphia Boulevard in 1973, in honor of Toruń's American partner city (one of the city squares in Philadelphia is called the Toruń Triangle).
+Construction of the waterfront in its current form began in the late 1960s and ended in 1973 to celebrate the 500th anniversary of Copernicus's birth.
+It was named the Philadelphia Boulevard in 1973, in honor of Toruń's American sister city (correspondingly, one of the city squares in Philadelphia is called the Toruń Triangle).

 In 2005, the first stage of the renovation of the boulevard began on an almost 360-meter section between the Limnigraf and Wola Zamkowa Street.
 The steps were renovated and the trilinear paving was replaced with concrete dowels and granite cube.
 The second stage of renovation included the repair of the fortifications between the Józef Piłsudski Road Bridge and the Limnigraf.
 This stage was completed in 2007, while the third stage on the over 645-metre section between Wola Zamkowa and E. Malinowski Railway Bridge was completed in 2009.

 In 2013, the wharf was renovated along the section from Józef Piłsudski Road Bridge to AZS marina, and a year later, its upper section was redeveloped.
 A beach, a playground, bicycle paths and a modern marina for yachts were completed.

 In 2015, an urban and architectural concept for the development of the boulevard from Józef Piłsudski Road Bridge to E. Malinowski Railway Bridge was formulated.
-Basic architectural forms are to be created on the extension of the Old Town Complex e.g: stairs with viewing platforms and catering pavilions.
+Basic architectural forms are to be created on the extension of the Old Town Complex e.g.: stairs with viewing platforms and catering pavilions.
 In addition, the concept also aims to limit traffic on the street, where pedestrians and cyclists will have priority.
 The boulevard will benefit from vegetation of different heights.
 The construction works are to start after 2020.